IBM/Java-MicroProfile-on-Kubernetes/README.md

 # 4. Create Services and Deployments

-Get the I[ of the node
+Get the IP of the node

 ```bash
 $ kubectl get nodes